-All foreign fishing vessels arriving in New Zealand with fish on board are required to apply for an approval to possess fish in New Zealand waters and are inspected upon arrival by Ministry for Primary Industries Fisheries Officers.
+All foreign fishing vessels arriving in New Zealand with fish on board are required to apply for approval to possess fish in New Zealand waters and are inspected upon arrival by Ministry for Primary Industries Fisheries Officers.
+There are no vessels involved in transhipment.